akluth/phprainfuck/README.md

 ## What the heck is this?
-It's a Brainfuck interpreter and (somewhat) virtual machine which makes it possibile to both evaluta brainfuck code as "pure" brainfuck code and to evaluate brainfuck code as PHP code.
+It's a Brainfuck interpreter and (somewhat) virtual machine which makes it possible to both evaluate brainfuck code as "pure" brainfuck code and to evaluate brainfuck code as PHP code.

 ## Installation